Rights to Light VAT on Compensation

 Opting to tax can therefore provide a substantial benefit in some circumstances, such as in the event that the property has been subject to extensive refurbishment, with its associated costs.

 However, the recipient will be registered for VAT.
 In these circumstances any VAT charged will be payable to HMRC.
 It is likely the developer will also be VAT registered and able to recover any VAT from HMRC.
-As such, any VAT due will not increase the value of Rights of Light compensation for either party.
+As such, any VAT due will not increase the value of Rights to Light compensation for either party.

-Conclusion VAT on Rights of Light Compensation
+Conclusion Rights to Light VAT on Compensation

 Should compensation be due to commercial premises that have opted to tax, the value of VAT is payable to HMRC, and recoverable by a VAT registered developer.